LIFELINE

 Regular upkeep and proactive steps can help reduce risks during disasters and extreme weather.

-Plan where to go if there's a bushfire by knowing your local bushfire safe places.
+Plan where to go if there's a bushfire by knowing your local bushfire safe places and learn about flood risk at your property or other places of interest.

 Prepare yourself mentally